duanyang25/BaoForPostgreSQL/notes_liam.md

+0. Only Postgresql 12 works under the current implementation.
 1. On Makefiles under the `pg_extension` folder:
 Since the implementation of "Bao" targets Postgresql 12, we need to change
 ```shell